The "License" referenced below is provided through and fully managed by the Roofing Contractors Association of Texas.

 WHO IS TO BE LICENSED: Individuals are to be licensed, not companies, however the license holder must own, operate or manage a qualifying roofing company to participate in the program.
 That company may then market themselves as "licensed."
 Licensing is available for both Residential and Commercial Roofing Contractors; a Contractor can choose to apply for licensing in one or both categories.
 Licensing is open to all Roofing Contractors in Texas who meet the qualifications required on the application.

-QUALIFICATIONS FOR EACH PERSON 1) MUST be a principal in a roofing company domiciled in the State of Texas for at least three continuous years immediately prior to the date of application.
+QUALIFICATIONS FOR EACH PERSON 1) MUST be a principal in a roofing company domiciled in the State of Texas for at least two continuous years immediately prior to the date of application.
 The roofing company must have a fixed address with a physical location.
 A principal is defined as one who is actively engaged in the day to day management of the business, and is also in one of the following categories: - Sole Proprietor: Owner - Partnership: Managing partner, general partner, or partner with at least 25% ownership interest. - Corporate: Executive officer or majority owner of voting stock.
 2) Must meet all requirements on the application form.
 3) Must submit completed, signed and notarized application with appropriate fees.
 4) Must submit satisfactory evidence of the roofing company's financial responsibility as required in the application, consisting of: -For a commercial contractor applicants: $500,000 combined single limit general liability insurance or evidence that your firm can obtain a $100,000 surety bond, property bond or irrevocable letter of credit you may send a copy of a previous bond that meets the amount stated. -For residential contractor applicants: $300,000 combined single limit general liability insurance or evidence that your firm can obtain a $100,000 surety bond, property bond or irrevocable letter of credit you may send a copy of a previous bond that meets the amount stated. -Worker’s compensation or other insurance plan providing approximately equivalent benefits and in compliance with Texas laws governing such coverage which is acceptable to the Licensing Committee OR proof of current year filing with the State of Texas form *DWC Form-005, Employer Notice of No Coverage or Termination of Coverage as required by law.

 5) Must pass a basic business and safety knowledge exam plus residential and/or commercial roofing exam with a score of 70% or better on each exam.
 Once one or more principal for the roofing company qualifies for Licensing, per all of the terms above, other company managers (non-proprietors) are then qualified to apply for licensing (special terms apply so the application for managers is available upon request to the RCAT office).
 Managers also are required to pass the exams per number five above.